-DynamicProgramming September 17, 2018 1 Lecture 11: Dynamic Programming CBIO (CSCI) 4835/6835: Introduction to Computational Biology 1.1 Overview and Objectives We've so far discussed sequence alignment from the perspective of distance metrics: Hamming distance and edit distance in particular.
+1 Lecture 9: Dynamic Programming

+CBIO (CSCI) 4835/6835: Introduction to Computational Biology

+1.1 Overview and Objectives

+We've so far discussed sequence alignment from the perspective of distance metrics: Hamming distance and edit distance in particular.
 However, on the latter point we've been coy; how is edit distance actually computed for arbitrary sequences?
 How does one decide on the optimal alignment, particularly when using different scoring matrices?
 We'll go over how all these concepts are incorporated around the concept of dynamic programming, and how this allows you to align arbitrary sequences in an optimal way.

-By the end of this lecture, you should be able to: - Describe how dynamic programming works and what its runtime properties are - Relate dynamic programming to the Manhattan Tourist problem, and why it provides the optimal solution - Compute the edit distance for two sequences 1.2 Part 1: Change, Revisited Remember the Change Problem?
+By the end of this lecture, you should be able to:

+- Describe how dynamic programming works and what its runtime properties are - Relate dynamic programming to the Manhattan Tourist problem, and why it provides the optimal solution - Compute the edit distance for two sequences

+1.2 Part 1: Change, Revisited

+Remember the Change Problem (from the homework)?

 Say we want to provide change totaling 97 cents.

 Lots of different coin combinations you could use, but if we wanted to use as few coins as possible:

 - 3 quarters (75 cents)

 - 2 dimes (20 cents)

 - 2 pennies (2 cents)

 1.2.1 Two Questions

 1: How do we know this is the fewest possible number of coins?

 2: Can we generalize to arbitrary denominations (e.g. 3 cent pieces, 9 cent pieces, etc)?

-- -

-Value 1 2 3 4 5 6 7 8 9 10

-Min # of coins 1 1 1

-change1

-Value 1 2 3 4 5 6 7 8 9 10

-Min # of coins 1 2 1 2 1 2 2 2

-change2

 1.2.2 Formally

 Problem: Convert some amount of money M into the given denominations, using the fewest possible number of coins.

-Input: Amount of money M, and an array of d denominations $\vec{c} = (c_1, c_2, ..., c_d)$ , sorted in decreasing order (so $c_1 > c_2 > ... > c_d$ ).
+Input: Amount of money M, and an array of d denominations $\vec{c} = (c_1, c_2, ..., c_d)$, sorted in decreasing order (so $c_1 > c_2 > ... > c_d$).

-Output: A list of d integers, $i_1, i_2, ..., i_d$ , such that $c_1i_1 + c_2i_2 + ... + c_di_d = M$ and
+Output: A list of d integers, $i_1, i_2, ..., i_d$, such that and

+$c_1i_1 + c_2i_2 + \dots + c_di_d = M$

 $i_1 + i_2 + \dots + i_d$ is as small as possible.

 1.2.3 Yay, Equations...